-The Amendment Regulations implement United Nations Security Council Resolution 1929.
+The Regulations implement United Nations Security Council Resolution 1929.
 Resolution 1929 expands the existing arms embargo in respect of Iran, bans Iranian investment in uranium mining, extends existing travel restrictions, and extends the existing asset freeze and financial sanctions in respect of Iran.
 Resolution 1929 also imposes an obligation on states to require their nationals to "exercise vigilance" when doing business with Iran, to ensure that they do not contribute to violations of specified Security Council Resolutions relating to Iran.

 New Zealand has decided to implement the obligation to require its nationals to "exercise vigilance" through a compulsory registration scheme, administered by the Ministry of Foreign Affairs and Trade.
-New Zealand's implementation of Resolution 1929, through the Amendment Regulations, is designed to ensure that legitimate trade with Iran may continue, and that people engaging in such trade exercise the necessary degree of vigilance.
+New Zealand's implementation of Resolution 1929, through the Regulations, is designed to ensure that legitimate trade with Iran may continue, and that people engaging in such trade exercise the necessary degree of vigilance.

-From 1 March 2011 registration will be required in order to do business with Iran.
+Registration will be required in order to do business with Iran.
 You need to apply for registration with the Ministry of Foreign Affairs and Trade.
 Application forms are available on the link below.

 You will need to ensure that you complete the application form in full.
 Failure to do so will result in delays in registration being granted.
 The form requires the applicant to provide:

 In addition, the application form will require the applicant to complete a declaration stating that they believe, on reasonable grounds, that the business to be done could not contribute to violations of applicable United Nations sanctions concerning Iran.

 Applicants are advised to ensure that they have conducted appropriate due diligence concerning their business partners in Iran.
 The provision of inadequate information about the person or entity with whom, or with which, the business is to be done is likely to result in a request for additional information.
 This will delay registration.